-To help manage our appointments safely and efficiently, we have introduced a new system for booking some Nurse and Healthcare Assistant (HCA) appointments.
+To help manage appointments safely and efficiently, some Nurse and Healthcare Assistant (HCA) appointments must now be requested using the form below.

-Please complete the form below to let us know which type of appointment you are requesting.
-Once we have reviewed your request and confirmed your eligibility, we may be sent instructions – including a PIN number – to book your own appointment using our automated telephone booking system.
+Once we have reviewed your request and confirmed eligibility, you may be sent instructions – including a PIN number – to book your own appointment using our automated telephone booking system.

 π Important: